Ridda Wars: Battle of Buzakha

 As soon as the expedition of Usama ibn Zayd had returned, Abu Bakr immediately started preparing his forces for further combat against the rebels close to Medina.
 Before dispatching Khalid against Tulayha, Abu Bakr sought to reduce the latter's strength.
 Nothing could be done about the tribes of Bani Assad and Banu Ghatafan, which stood solidly behind rival prophet claimant Tulayha, but the Tayy were not so staunch in their support of Tulayha, and their chief, Adi ibn Hatim, was a devout Muslim.
 Adi was appointed by Abu Bakr to negotiate with the tribal elders to withdraw their contingent from Tulayha's army.
 The negotiations were a success, and Adi brought with him 500 horsemen of his tribe to reinforce Khalid's army.
 Khalid next marched against another rebel tribe, Jadila.
 Here again Adi ibn Hatim offered his services to persuade the tribe to submit without bloodshed.
 Bani Jadila submitted, and their 1000 warriors joined Khalid's army.

 Khalid, now much stronger than when he had left Zhu Qissa, marched towards Buzakha.
 There, in mid-September 632 CE, he defeated Tulayha in the Battle of Buzakha.
 Khalid led a fast column in pursuit of rebel commander Uyaina, who had fled to the south-east with his clan of Bani Fazara and some elements of the Bani Asad led by Uyaina as far as Ghamra, 60 miles away.
 After several clashes, Islamic tradition has it that Uyaina at this point became disillusioned regarding the prophethood of Tulayha, even though he supposedly remained defiant and unrepentant at the same time.
 It is alleged that Khalid personally engaged the bodyguards of Uyaina in combat, before he had Uyaina taken as prisoner.
 The remnants of rival prophet claimant Tulayha's army retreated to Ghamra, 20 miles from Buzakha, and were defeated in the Battle of Ghamra in the third week of September.
 After the action at Ghamra, Khalid set off for Naqra where certain clans of the Bani Sulaim had gathered to continue the rebellion.
 As the rest of the rebel tribes surrendered, Khalid moved south from Buzakha, and Naqra in October, with an army now 6,000 strong, he defeated the rebel tribe of Banu Saleem in the Battle of Naqra.
 In the third week of October, Khalid defeated a tribal chieftess, Salma, in the battle of Zafar.
 Afterwards he moved to Najd against the rebel tribe of Banu Tamim and their Sheikh Malik ibn Nuwayrah.
-As part of his campaignst against the resistance of the Banu Tamim tribe, Khalid sent Dhiraar ibn al-Azwar to quell this rebellion.
+As part of his campaigns against the resistance of the Banu Tamim tribe, Khalid sent Dhiraar ibn al-Azwar to quell this rebellion.
 Dhiraar was one of the Arabian chieftains of the Asad clan who had stayed loyal to the Islamic government in Medina by pledging allegiance to the newly appointed caliph, Abu Bakr, Dhiraar showed his loyalty by warning and chastising the conduct of the peoples who rebelled against the caliphate.